 Helping You Protect Your Property Rights

 The division of marital property is often one of the most contested and complex issues during a divorce.
-Lisa L. Johnson, Attorney at Law, has 30 years of experience helping individuals of all income levels protect their property rights during a divorce.
+Lisa L. Johnson, Attorney at Law, has over 30 years experience helping individuals of all income levels protect their property rights during a divorce.

 Whether through mediation, negotiations or in the courtroom, we will pursue an equitable division of all marital property, including long-term savings, real estate, physical property and more.
 We will serve as your advocate and your legal ally.